natterman12/Golf-Ball-Tracking-and-Speed-Detection/readme.md

 - Position the Ball (choose the right color or use calibrate as described below.) on a dark green surface - In my test the area visible to the webcam was about 1 meter high and across from me
 - Adjust your webcam to the white line to reflect a straight putt and place your ball into the yellow rectangle.
 - Use "a" to go to Advanced Settings - here you can adjust following settings
+  - adjust camera settings by using the DirectShow camera settings window (only supported if MJPEG is enabled = 1 - dafault)
   - the start position rectangle
   - set a fixed radius if the detected radius is not consistent for you
   - flip webcam image if i.e. your a lefty
-  - enable MJPEG option for changing the webcam codec to compressed MJPEG format - some webcams only support higher like 60 FPS settings on compressed video formats - auto detection of FPS settings will not work for this codec but acutal FPS should be accurate
+  - enable MJPEG option for changing the webcam codec to compressed MJPEG format - some webcams only support higher like 60 FPS settings on compressed video formats - auto detection of FPS settings will not work for this codec but acutal FPS should be accurate.
+In case the desired FPS is only available in certain resolution you can adjust/overwrite the resolution directly in the config.ini file
   - overwrite the detected FPS with a target FPS setting if not detected correctly - not all cameras support setting FPS through OpenCV
   - darken the images in case your webcam settings do not allow for this
   - beta option of ps4 enabling is done in config.ini directly